Mr-DeBonis/BlueServo/README.md

 The app is made with the [MIT app inventor](http://ai2.appinventor.mit.edu/) and any change to it must be made through their site.

-The bradboard planes are made with [Fritzing](https://fritzing.org/).
+The breadboard planes are made with [Fritzing](https://fritzing.org/).

 ## Components: